Colby-Sawyer College ghosts – building by building

 Page Hall – Page has almost always had a reputation for “something” in the basement.
 It’s not clear what that is.
 There are also tales of the residual energy of a student from the late 1960s, who used to walk through the second floor corridors, wearing only a loosely-draped noose and a heavy dose of Jean Nate cologne.
 She wasn’t a suicide, just an eccentric student.

-The Quad – This tale is reported about the Quad, as well as the fields in back of Colby-Sawyer College.
-According to legend, you can still hear the marching steps of students on foggy mornings, especially very early in the morning.
 Around World War I, students practiced daily military drills immediately after breakfast.
 Some later went to war and didn’t return… except as ghosts.

 Sawyer Fine Arts Center – In addition to a typical theater ghost that lingers at the back of the auditorium, a former teacher may haunt the building.
 He used to tap nervously on the wall or desk when he talked, and the rhythmic sound of his tapping fingers can be heard softly, especially near his old office.